lia-mason/AWSomeBuilder/README.md

 ## Deployment

-Run this command from the root directory of this project.
+Run `cfn-cli stack deploy` from the root directory of this project.

-`cfn-cli stack deploy`

 ## Integration with React app